Neural Koopman prior for data assimilation: Background and related works

 \subsection{Koopman operator theory}

 In short, the Koopman operator theory~\cite{Koopman} states that any dynamical system can be described linearly at the cost of an infinite dimension.
 However, some methods seek to find a finite-dimensional representation of the Koopman operator.
-Notably, Dynamic Mode Decomposition~\cite{DMD} (DMD) consists in finding a matrix $\mathbf{A}$ such that the residual $\mathbf{r}_t$ in
+Such a representation can be exact only if it is associated to a Koopman invariant subspace (KIS) of the dynamical system.